|

 Error.
 Science 287 (5459): 1567-1568, 3 March 2000.

-admitted that it had mistakenly granted too broad a patent on a method of
+that it had mistakenly granted too broad a patent on a method of isolating

-isolating genetically engineered stem cells.
-The claim referred to "a method
+genetically engineered stem cells.
+The claim referred to "a method of preparing

-of preparing a transgenic animal" using stem cells, and the term animal
+a transgenic animal" using stem cells, and the term animal is used

 -